mwouts/jupytext/README.md

 ## Extending the `light` and `percent` formats to more languages

 You want to extend the `light` and `percent` format to another language?
-Please let us know!
 In principle that is easy, and you will only have to:
 - document the language extension and comment by adding one line to `_SCRIPT_EXTENSIONS` in `languages.py`.
 - contribute a sample notebook in `tests\notebooks\ipynb_[language]`.
 - add two tests in `test_mirror.py`: one for the `light` format, and another one for the `percent` format.
 - Make sure that the tests pass, and that the text representations of your notebook, found in  `tests\notebooks\mirror\ipynb_to_script` and `tests\notebooks\mirror\ipynb_to_percent`, are valid scripts.

-## Jupytext's releases and backward compatibility

-Jupytext will continue to evolve as we collect more feedback, and discover more ways to represent notebooks as text files.
-When a new release of Jupytext comes out, we make our best to ensure that it will not break your notebooks.
-Format changes will not happen often, and we try hard not to introduce breaking changes.

-Jupytext tests the version format for paired notebook only.
-If the format version of the text representation is not the current one, Jupytext will refuse to open the paired notebook.
-You may want to update Jupytext if the format version of the file is newer than the one available in the installed Jupytext.
-Otherwise, you will have to choose between deleting (or renaming) either the `.ipynb`, or its paired text representation.
-Keep the one that is up-to-date, re-open your notebook, and Jupytext will regenerate the other file.

-We also recommend that people who use Jupytext to collaborate on notebooks use identical versions of Jupytext.

-## I like this, how can I contribute?
+## Want to contribute?

-Your feedback is precious to us: please let us know how we can improve `jupytext`.
-With enough feedback we will be able to transition from the current beta phase to a stable phase.
-Thanks for staring the project on GitHub.
-Sharing it is also very helpful!
-By the way: stay tuned for announcements and demos on [medium](https://medium.com/@marc.wouts) and [twitter](https://twitter.com/marcwouts)!
+Contributions are welcome.
+Please let us know how you use `jupytext` and how we could improve it.
+You think the documentation could be improved?
+Go ahead!
+And stay tuned for more demos on [medium](https://medium.com/@marc.wouts) and [twitter](https://twitter.com/marcwouts)!